scottglazer/public-htpc/README.md

 ## Summary

-Setting up a media server can be a bit of a bear, with all the configuration involved.
+Setting up a media server can be a bit of a bear with all the configuration involved.
 This playbook aims to automate as much of that setup as possible, so you end up with several containerized instances of the applications you need to run your server.
 Dependencies are installed initially, then the few things that must run outside containers are installed (MergerFS, Docker, SnapRaid, Discord and Cockpit).
 A Docker-Compose file tells Docker what containers to pull and run from there.

 Bare metal programs installed are:

-MergerFS - a file system that allows many physical drives to be pooled and used as one logical drive Docker - a system for running containerized programs SnapRaid - a parity file-check system to allow backup when one or more drives fail and monitoring otherwise Discord - a popular chat program, for which bots can be configured to allow users to make requests Cockpit - a monitoring program for the server
+* MergerFS - a file system that allows many physical drives to be pooled and used as one logical drive

+* Docker - a system for running containerized programs

+* SnapRaid - a parity file-check system to allow backup when one or more drives fail and monitoring otherwise

+* Discord - a popular chat program, for which bots can be configured to allow users to make requests

+* Cockpit - a monitoring program for the server

 Containers do the following and use the noted ports (when applicable):
 <pre>